Psychology A Level

-A minimum of five GCSEs at grades 4 or above, including English Language, with grade 4 or above in and Science or grade 4:4 or above in Combined Science and grade 4 or above in Maths.
+A minimum of five GCSEs at grades 4 or above, including English Language and Maths.
+Grade 4 or above in any GCSE Science subject, or grade 4:4 or above in Combined Science.

 Psychology can be defined as the scientific study of human behaviour and on this course you will learn how to describe, predict and modify human behaviour.
 Psychology is a challenging subject and requires not only written communication skills, but also the ability to collect, analyse and evaluate data.
 You can expect to engage in class debates, conduct practicals and address interesting questions, for example: